 Initial Pectus Consultation

-If the clinician believes that your chest shape will respond using the Dynamic Remodelling method and that you are willing to commit to the exercise programme,the clinician will take a series of photographs and 3D scans of your chest shape.
-Further appointments for casting and then fitting will be made.
-These will both be about an hour's length.
+At this consultation, one of LOC’s specialist clinicians will examine your chest and also your general posture.
+Your alignment from head to toe will be checked for signs of asymmetry.
+They will test the flexibility of your chest and determine the structural type of pectus you have.
+If you want to proceed with treatment and the clinician believes that your chest shape will respond using the Dynamic Remodelling method, the clinician will take a series of photographs and 3D scans of your chest shape.
+Further appointments for casting and then fitting of your brace will be made.
+Both of these will be about an hour’s length.

 For patients from abroad or those who have a long distance to travel to our Kingston clinic from locations in the UK, treatment is possible and we have successfully conducted some of these reviews via Skype.
 You can discuss your review options with the clinician.